ShaileshDhama/Web-Scraping-IMDB/README.md

     4.Research and Development: Web scraping is used to collect a large set of data (Statistics, General Information, Temperature, etc.) from websites, which are analyzed and  used to carry out Surveys or for R&D.
     5.Job listings: Details regarding job openings, interviews are collected from different websites and then listed in one place so that it is easily accessible to the user.

-### Business problem: Web Scraping to count total number of views of all videos on 1st page of Youtube for given keyword Keyword:Python.
+### Business problem:

+    Web Scraping to count total number of views of all videos on 1st page of Youtube for given keyword Keyword:'Python'.

-### Dataset : Valid links of a webpage works as dataset in Web Scraping
+### Dataset :

+    Valid links of a webpage works as dataset in Web Scraping.

 ### Required Libraries :